kerski/pbi-dataops-template/README.md

 1. [Prerequisites](#Prerequisites)
 1. [Installation Steps](#Installation-Steps)
 1. [Priming the Power BI Workspace](#Priming-the-Power-BI-Workspace)
-1. [Testing the dataflow to Azure DevOps pipeline ](#Testing-the-dataflow-to-Azure-DevOps-pipeline
+1. [Checking the Dataflow pushed to Azure DevOps ](Checking-the-Dataflow-pushed-to-Azure-DevOps)
-)

 ## Prerequisites

-### Power BI
+### Power BI and Azure
--   Power BI Premium Per User license assigned to a service account.
+-   Power BI Premium Per User license.
 If you do not have a Premium Per User license, use the "Buy Now" feature on <a href="https://docs.microsoft.com/en-us/power-bi/admin/service-premium-per-user-faq" target="_blank">Microsoft's site</a> or if you don't have access to do that, please contact your administrator (be nice!).

 -  Identify the location of your Power BI Service.
 Please see instructions <a href="https://docs.microsoft.com/en-us/power-bi/admin/service-admin-where-is-my-tenant-located" target="_blank">at this link</a>.
 You'll need to convert the readable name to Azure name when prompted to enter the location.
 For example, West US 2 would be 'westus2'.